A Filtration for Isoparametric Hypersurfaces in Riemannian Manifolds: Abstract

 \section{Abstract}

-Motivated by the well known Cartan-M\"{u}nzner equations and the Chern conjecture, we introduce the notion of $k$-isoparametric hypersurface in an $(n+1)$-dimensional Riemannian manifold for $k=0,1,...,n$.
+This paper introduces the notion of $k$-isoparametric hypersurface in an $(n+1)$-dimensional Riemannian manifold for $k=0,1,...,n$.
 Many fundamental and interesting results ( towards the classification of homogeneous hypersurfaces among other things ) are given in complex projective spaces, complex hyperbolic spaces, and even in locally rank one symmetric spaces.
-Further investigations in this direction are expected.